 Generic Name: tocainide

-Note: This document contains side effect information about tocainide.
-Some of the dosage forms listed on this page may not apply to the brand name Tonocard.
+Note: This page contains side effects data for the generic drug tocainide.
+It is possible that some of the dosage forms included below may not apply to the brand name Tonocard.

 For the Consumer

 Applies to tocainide: oral tablet

 As well as its needed effects, tocainide (the active ingredient contained in Tonocard) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking tocainide, check with your doctor or nurse as soon as possible:Less common